shubhang123/Obsidian-Notes/6th sem/Crypto/Unit 3/Unit 3.md

 ### Next Steps
 Would you like me to proceed with the next topic, **SSH (Secure Shell)**, or do you have any questions about SSL?

+### 11. SSH (Secure Shell)

+#### Definition
+SSH (Secure Shell) is a cryptographic network protocol used to securely access and manage remote systems over an unsecured network.
+It provides strong **authentication**, **confidentiality**, and **integrity** for remote login, file transfer, and command execution.

+#### Purpose
+- **Secure Remote Access**: Safely log into remote servers or devices.
+- **Data Protection**: Encrypt communication to prevent eavesdropping.
+- **Integrity**: Ensure data is not tampered with during transmission.
+- **Authentication**: Verify the identity of both client and server.

+#### Key Features
+1. **Encryption**: Uses symmetric cryptography (e.g., AES) for data encryption.
+2. **Authentication**: Supports multiple methods:
+   - Password-based.
+   - Public/private key pairs (e.g., RSA, ECDSA).
+   - Host-based authentication.
+3. **Integrity**: Uses MACs (e.g., HMAC-SHA256) to verify data integrity.
+4. **Tunneling**: Forwards traffic securely through SSH connections (e.g., port forwarding).

+#### How SSH Works
+1. **Connection Setup**:
+   - Client initiates a connection to the SSH server (default port: 22).
+   - Server presents its public key; client verifies it against a known_hosts file to prevent MITM attacks.
+2. **Key Exchange**:
+   - Client and server negotiate a session key using Diffie-Hellman or ECDH.
+   - Symmetric encryption (e.g., AES) is established for the session.
+3. **Authentication**:
+   - Client authenticates using password, public key, or other methods.
+   - Server verifies credentials and grants access.
+4. **Data Transfer**:
+   - All data (commands, files) is encrypted and authenticated.
+5. **Session Termination**:
+   - Connection closes, and session keys are discarded.

+#### Components
+- **SSH Client**: Software to initiate connections (e.g., OpenSSH, PuTTY).
+- **SSH Server**: Daemon running on the remote system (e.g., sshd in OpenSSH).
+- **Key Pairs**: Public/private keys for authentication (e.g., ~/.ssh/id_rsa).

+#### Applications
+- **Remote Administration**: Manage servers via command-line access.
+- **File Transfer**: Secure file transfers using SCP or SFTP.
+- **Tunneling**: Forward traffic (e.g., database connections) securely.
+- **Automation**: Scripted tasks using SSH keys for passwordless access.

+#### Security Considerations
+- **Strong Authentication**: Prefer key-based over password-based authentication.
+- **Key Management**: Protect private keys and use passphrases.
+- **Server Hardening**:
+   - Disable root login.
+   - Use non-standard ports to reduce brute-force attacks.
+   - Limit user access via configuration (e.g., /etc/ssh/sshd_config).
+- **Attacks**:
+   - Brute-force: Mitigated by rate-limiting (e.g., Fail2Ban) or key-only authentication.
+   - MITM: Prevented by verifying host keys.
+- **Software Updates**: Patch SSH implementations (e.g., OpenSSH) to fix vulnerabilities.

+#### Limitations
+- **Complexity**: Key management and configuration can be challenging.
+- **Performance**: Encryption adds overhead, especially for large file transfers.
+- **Vulnerabilities**: Misconfigurations or outdated software can expose systems.
+- **No Quantum Resistance**: Current algorithms (e.g., RSA) may be vulnerable to quantum attacks.

+#### Best Practices
+- Use key-based authentication with strong algorithms (e.g., Ed25519, ECDSA).
+- Disable password authentication if possible.
+- Regularly rotate and audit SSH keys.
+- Use SSH agents to securely manage keys.
+- Monitor logs for unauthorized access attempts.
+- Keep SSH software updated.

+---

+### Next Steps
+Would you like me to proceed with the next topic, **Algorithms and Security**, or do you have any questions about SSH?